cfcs/tlsping/idea.md

 The `client` reveals the TLS sequence number of each of the PONG records (`seq_num`) as well as the `seq_num` for each regular data packet to enable the `proxy` to determine which PONG messages will be appropriate in a given setting.
 If the `proxy` receives a regular packet whose `seq_num` it has already replaced using a PONG, the `proxy` must inform the `client` that it needs to resend the record under a different `seq_num` over the `control channel` and reject the record.

+Incoming messages are queued for the user and must be ACK'ed before they're deleted from the queue.
+This enables a user to keep a reliable and consistent backlog of incoming messages.

 ### Record structure details

 Excerpt from [RFC 5246](https://tools.ietf.org/html/rfc5246#page-22)